 You should plan this campaign strategy of mailing and calling about 6 months in advance so you have everything you need to be calendared and ready to go.
 (You don’t want to get stuck 3 months down the road and give up and/or run out of inexpensive trinkets to send as part of your creative mailing.

 You can apply this same Best Buyer/Dream 10 strategy to affiliates.
 An affiliate is a business that is not competitive that has the same clientèle as you’d like that you have also sell your products/services for you.
 The business could be complementary or completely unrelated.
 For example:

-So, your Dream 10 may be affiliated and you’ll want to use these strategies to get in contact with them and develop a Core Story around how, say, braces can cause further injury if used incorrectly.
+So, your Dream 10 may be affiliated, and you’ll want to use these strategies to get in contact with them and develop a Core Story around how, say, braces can cause further injury if misused.

 Once You Get The Dream 10 Contact On The Phone:

 Once you actually get your Dream 10 contact on the phone, say something like this: